bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-01-20 14:53 Monday

-Possible insight on sub-indicator: corresponds to rows in the tool
-Is it the atomic level at which you measure, so that later measurements in that row replace/override earlier ones.
+Possible insight on sub-indicator: corresponds to rows in the tool Is it the atomic level at which you measure, so that later measurements in that row replace/override earlier ones.
 As opposed to being added together.

+## 2014-01-20 16:19 Monday

+Ask George:

+- [ ] Is achievement of outputs one of the indicators for outcomes?
+- [ ] There can be only one Goal, ok, but what about more than one outcome?